Sony Michel Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 Recent Performances

+- Last week against the 49ers, Michel racked up 43 yards on 21 carries.

-- During his last three games, Michel has rushed for 248 yards (82.7 per game) on 67 carries with two touchdowns.
+- Over his last three games, Michel has run for 248 yards on 67 carries (82.7 ypg), with two touchdowns.

 Michel's Los Angeles Teammates